cns-iu/scimaps/content/site/callForMacroscopes.md

       * Relevance for a general audience

-      Please feel free to send any questions you might have regarding the judging process to Todd Theriault (ttheriau@indiana.edu) and use the subject heading “Macroscope Inquiry.”
+      Please feel free to send any questions you might have regarding the judging process to cnscntr@indiana.edu and use the subject heading “Macroscope Inquiry.”
   - header: Final Submission
     content: >-
       Authors of winning entries will be contacted by February 15, 2024 and